SkullCrusher/Artflare/README.md

 ## Why was this made?
 I built this for fun to enter the 2021 Cloudflare summer developer challenge and hopefully get some swag.
 I had very little time to build this so it's super rough, it's just prototype to show a concept.

+I'm not a UI dev so styles are not the best :(

 ## Getting started
 This is running on Cloudflare pages and Cloudflare workers.